-In interviewing the investigative staff, the Auditor was instructed the ultimate step of the investigation process, takes place after all findings have been determined.
+Through the interview process investigative staff reported the ultimate step of the investigation process, takes place after all findings have been determined.
 At the conclusion of any PREA investigation LESD submits a close out letter to the victim and the perpetrator, advising each of the conclusion of the investigation and the findings.
 The Warden was asked a similar question and echoed the response of the investigative staff.